African-American woman paying bills on the computer.

 Borrowers often have questions about the refinance mortgage requirements.
 Here are the most common questions we get.

-The Bottom Line: To Refinance, You Might Need to Get Back in Financial Shape
+The Bottom Line: To Refinance, You Might Need To Get Back in Financial Shape

 Your home equity could help you save money.